ZhiGroup/TorchGWAS/results/benchmarks/BENCHMARK_REPORT.md

 - They do not characterize BGEN decoding overhead, phenotype-table alignment overhead, or relatedness filtering overhead.
 - They do not yet include repeated trials, confidence intervals, or cross-GPU reproducibility analysis.

-## Recommended Citation In Repository Narratives

-If this benchmark report is referenced in repository documentation or a manuscript supplement, the safest summary is:

-> TorchGWAS was profiled on simulated linear GWAS workloads in both fully materialized and large-scale streaming settings.
-On an NVIDIA H100 80GB GPU, the CUDA path showed modest GPU memory requirements at the tested chunk sizes and improved estimated runtime for larger workloads, while host-side memory remained a substantial component of total footprint.

 ## Reproduction Commands